TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

 Another example is conditionally executing a pre/post-statement depending on the current [runtime stage](./macro_variables.md#predefined-variables).
-The following example shows how one can execute a given statement only at model creation time:
+For instance, the following `@IF` pre-statement will only be executed at model creation time:

 ```sql linenums="1"
 MODEL (